Web vs Native App Push Notifications for eCommerce

 1: Native App Notifications Have Much Higher Opt-In Rates

-For web notifications, you must get visitors permission while they are on your site through a permission prompt.
+For web push notifications, you must get visitors permission while they are on your site through a permission prompt.

 On desktop they look like this: